-The Blush Blooms Teacher Diary Resource Pack was our most popular teacher planner in 2019 and it’s back!
+The Blush Blooms Teacher Diary Resource Pack is back!

 Teachers, you’re an organised bunch and you love yourselves a bit of blush pink and golden goodness!

-If you haven’t spotted it on the website yet, Blush Blooms is a soft, pastel watercolour design inspired by peonies and eucalyptus leaves.
+If you haven’t spotted it on the website (or a colleague’s desk) yet, Blush Blooms is a soft, pastel watercolour teacher planner design inspired by peonies and eucalyptus leaves.

 But don’t only judge Blush Blooms by its beautiful cover; this stunner is also practically designed with teachers in mind!